JeremieRodon/demo-ecs-codedeploy/INTEGRATION_TESTING.md

 ## Overview

 The enhanced demo includes automatic integration testing that validates deployments before traffic is switched to the new version.
 This prevents bad deployments from reaching production and demonstrates real-world deployment safety practices.
+The integration testing is triggered automatically through CodePipeline when new images are pushed to ECR.

 ## Architecture Components

 ### 1. Integration Test Lambda Function

 **Function Name**: `{ProjectName}-integration-test`
-**Runtime**: Python 3.9
+**Runtime**: Python 3.13
-**Timeout**: 5 minutes
+**Timeout**: 30 seconds
-**Trigger**: CodeDeploy lifecycle hook (`BeforeAllowTraffic`)
+**Trigger**: CodeDeploy lifecycle hook (`AfterAllowTestTraffic`)

 **Key Features**:
 - Tests the new deployment via the ALB test listener (port 8080)